 Is your commission structure so complex that even you must have help understanding it – and calculating a commission on a pending bid?

-Sales people are incentivized by money.
-They usually are able to calculate what’s in it for them before they make the final presentation and ask for the order.
+They usually can calculate what’s in it for them before they make the final presentation and ask for the order.
 But what if the commission plan is so complex that even the people who should be most excited cannot understand or calculate the winning numbers?

 Far too often, I come across companies with commission structures that take into account “all” the possible permutations of profit on a sale, causing everyone to wait for an accounting person to complete a cost analysis in order to find the magic number, or for a manager to rule on percentage splits for territories or products.